How much does Startup branding really cost?

 Spend wisely.
 Recognise your strengths and understand where you need help.

-difficulty of comparing branding costs like for like.
+One of the biggest challenges startups face is the difficulty of comparing branding costs like for like.
 Across the globe, there are freelance designers who are willing to create a logo for £50 and design agencies that want to charge you £30k just to begin the process.
 The variation in offers can leave you wondering what it is you actually need and how much you should be spending in your current stage of business.

 This article is here to help you gain a better understanding of what’s involved in the branding process so that you can make an informed decision when investing in branding for your startup.